bwindsor/typed-config/README.md

 | [typed-config-aws-sources]() | typedconfig.awssource | Config sources using `boto3` to get config e.g. from S3 or DynamoDB

 ## Contributing
 Ideas for new features and pull requests are welcome.
 PRs must come with tests included.
-This was developed using Python 3.7.
+This was developed using Python 3.7 but Travis tests run with v3.6 too.

 ### Development setup
 1. Clone the git repository